 In short, the coercive indentureship, the legal separation of the Indian population, the harsh economic conditions of their existence, the low-status jobs that they filled, all operated powerfully to make all sections of the Trinidad society despise them—even the planters for whose benefit they came.

 By the turn of the century, a new political sensibility had started emerging.
 A few Indians had begun to speak for their community in the island’s press.
-Owing to their efforts, ‘East Indian’ replaced the term ‘coolie’.
-But as late as 1911, over 97% of the Indians were still illiterate.
-Over 70% were still agricultural laborers, doing the worst kinds of manual jobs; in the towns, ‘they filled miserably paid, generally despised jobs as scavengers and porters, ‘coolies’ in the true sense of the term’.
+Owing to their efforts, the commonly used term ‘coolie’ was replaced with ‘East Indian’.
+As late as 1911, however, over 97 percent of the Southasian community was still illiterate.
+More than 70 percent were still agricultural labourers, doing the worst kinds of manual jobs; in the towns, ‘they filled miserably paid, generally despised jobs as scavengers and porters, 'coolies' in the true sense of that term,’ writes Brereton.
 Even in 1921, only 187 Indians were categorized as ‘officials and professionals.’
 ‘Indians were far behind in the education stakes by the end of the indenture system,’ writes Brereton, ‘and this explains their late entry into the high-prestige occupations.’
-Curiously, as labor movements forced the colonial government to become more representative through increased voting rights, the instinct of the Indian community was to ask for a separate electorate (which was denied)—a development with striking parallels to a similar demand by the Dalits in 1930s India.
+Curiously, as labor movements forced the colonial government to become more representative through increased voting rights, the instinct of the Indian community was to ask for a separate electorate (which was denied)—a development with striking parallels to a similar demand by Dalits in 1930s India.

 The Enigma of Arrival

 The indenture system eventually ended in 1917 when Indian leaders like Gokhale, Gandhi, and Malviya agitated and introduced a resolution in the Indian Legislative Assembly in 1916.
 The indenture period for the last arrivals expired in 1923.
-Altogether about 25% had returned to India.
+Altogether about 25 percent had returned to India.
 More might have, were it not for ‘lack of arrangements, inadequate return passage and the danger of shipping [as well as] fear of social disgrace in the motherland.’
-Today over half-a-million identify as Indo-Trinidadians, making up over 40% of the country's population.
-The Afro-Trinidadians make up another 40%, while the rest identify as mixed, including combinations of Carib, Spanish, African, British, French, Chinese, Indian, Syrian, Venezuelan, and others.
+Today over half-a-million identify as Indo-Trinidadians, making up over 40 percent of the country's population.
+The Afro-Trinidadians make up another 40 percent, while the rest identify as mixed, including combinations of Carib, Spanish, African, British, French, Chinese, Indian, Syrian, Venezuelan, and others.
 I was continually fascinated by the unique faces that such unions have produced.
 The corporate ‘multicultural ad’ in Trinidad is interesting to behold.

 Jokhan disappeared into his office and returned with copies of old newspaper clippings on Indian immigration, and even a glossary of some Bhojpuri words they used.
 He has lost the language of his ancestors but knows a few Hindi words and phrases.
 He demonstrates: ‘aapka naam kya hai’, ‘aap kahaan jaata hai’.
 His parents spoke good Hindi, he said.
 He took Hindi classes as a child and learned to read and write it.
 He pointed to a Singer sewing machine, the kind he saw his mother use in his childhood, then told me that he attended bhajans, wore tilak, and learned to perform Hindu rituals as a child.